Kitabis Pak (inhalation)

-Kitabis Pak is given in a treatment cycle of 28 days on the medicine followed by 28 days off the medicine.
+Kitabis Pak is given in a treatment cycle of 28 days on and 28 days off.
 Follow your doctor's dosing instructions very carefully.
-Your doctor will determine how long to treat you with this medicine.
+Keep using this medicine on this schedule, even if you feel fine.

 If you use other inhaled medicines, or if you perform chest physiotherapy to remove mucus from the lungs, use these other treatments first before using your Kitabis Pak dose.

 Do not use Kitabis Pak solution if it looks cloudy or has particles in it.
 Call your pharmacist for new medicine.